phalcon/documentation/docs/config.md

 ### `newInstance`

-The allowed values for `name`, which correspond to a different adapter class are:
 Creating a `Phalcon\Config\Config` or any supporting adapter class (`Phalcon\Config\Adapter\*`) is straightforward using the `new` keyword.
 However, Phalcon offers the `Phalcon\Config\ConfigFactory` class for easy instantiation of config objects.
 Calling `newInstance` with the `name`, `fileName`, and a `parameters` array will return the new config object.